CUFP/cufp.org/src/site/2015/2015-09-03_1330_1700_t7-hans-svensson-quickcheck.md

 <div class="medium-8 columns" media:type="text/omd">
 Hans Svensson is a QuickCheck expert working for Quviq AB.
 Hans has been working with QuickCheck since 2008, both as a researcher and as a consultant.
+Hans has a PhD from Chalmers University of Technology (2008) on the topic "Verification of Distributed Erlang Programs using Testing, Model Checking and Theorem Proving".
 Hans is a an active member of the Erlang community with more than a handful of Erlang papers at the Erlang Workshop and ICFP, as well as several EUC and Erlang Factory presentations.
 </div>